AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to keep routine adjustment private, useful, and realistic" belongs in the blog because it explains the decision before the download.
-For "How to keep routine adjustment private, useful, and realistic", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
-This article gives context for "How to keep routine adjustment private, useful, and realistic", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Private workflow: routine adjustment" belongs in the blog because it explains the decision before the download.
+For "Private workflow: routine adjustment", the reader may be in an App Store comparison where every app seems to promise more than it can prove, and the job is to pick a focus area before opening a full library.
+This article gives context for "Private workflow: routine adjustment", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway